Description

 MaxDD:

-• Looking at the maximum DrawDown of -19.7 days in the last 5 years of NASDAQ 100 Strategy, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum drop from peak to valley of -19.7 days in the last 5 years of NASDAQ 100 Strategy, we see it is relatively larger, thus better in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: